okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/challengepushintegrationsteps.md

 </div>

-### 3: Poll until user completes challege
+### 3: Poll until the user completes the challenge

 The `IdxTransaction` response from the last step in [Initiate sign-in for Okta Verify challenge](#_1-initiate-use-case-requiring-authentication) indicates that polling should start.
-Specifically, `IdxTransaction.status` of `PENDING` and `nextStep.name` equal to `challenge-poll`, identifies that your application should begin polling the SDK to determine when the identity challenge is completed.
-The polling logic is common across the different flows and the steps are described in [Polling Okta](#polling-okta).
+Specifically, `IdxTransaction.status` of `PENDING` and `nextStep.name` equal to `challenge-poll` means your application should begin polling the SDK to determine when the identity challenge completes.
+This polling logic is shared between flows and is described in [Polling Okta](#polling-okta).

 An example of the `IdxTransaction` response follows: